Liam-Zhou/Chuwa0910/ShortQuestions/hw23-Java8.md

 ## 17. What is the lambda expression in Java and How does a lambda expression relate to a functional interface?

-The Lambda expression is used to provide the implementation of an interface which has functional interface.
+The Lambda expression is used to provide the implementation of functional interface.
 It saves a lot of code.
 In case of lambda expression, we don't need to define the method again for providing the implementation.
 Here, we just write the implementation code.

 ## 18. In Java 8, what is Method Reference?